systechafrica/NASSIT-Documentation/docs/src/members/contribution.md

 <img  alt="New Batch Contribution" width="95%" height="auto"  class="center"  src="../.vuepress/public/membersmedia/image27.png">

-**Tip**

-In the event of unagreeable data or tempered with template settings,  the system to reject the upload through an error alert message in the troubleshooting window.
+**Tip:** In the event of unagreeable data or tempered with template settings,  the system to reject the upload through an error alert message in the troubleshooting window.

 ## Historical Contribution Register